Dr Yannis Tsafos

-Yannis is a Lecturer in Financial Economics and joined the Adam Smith Business School in September 2017.
+Yannis is a Lecturer in Financial Economics and the Director of GCEFS (Graduate Centre for Economic and Financial Studies).
+He joined the Adam Smith Business School in September 2017.
 He holds a BSc in Applied Mathematics from the University of Crete, a MSc in Economics from Athens University of Economics and Business and a postgraduate degree in Applied Mathematics from University of Glasgow.
 Yannis also holds a PhD in Economics from the University of Glasgow.

 Yannis is a member of the Macroeconomics research cluster.

 Areas of Expertise:

 - Asset Pricing